IMMM-SFA/tell/doc/source/user_guide.rst

 as input future projections of the hourly time-series of meteorology and decadal populations and uses the temporal variations in weather to project hourly profiles of total electricity demand.
 The core predictions in **tell** are based on a series of multilayer perceptron (MLP) models for individual
 Balancing Authorities (BAs).
 Those MLP models are trained on historical observations of weather and electricity demand.
-Hourly projections from **tell** are scaled to match the annual state-level total electricity loads projected by the U.S. version of the Global Change Analysis Model (GCAM-USA).
-GCAM-USA captures the long-term co-evolution of the human-Earth system.
+Hourly projections from **tell** are scaled to match the annual state-level total electricity loads projected by the U.S. version of the Global Change Analysis Model (GCAM-USA) which captures the long-term co-evolution of the human-Earth system.
 Using this unique approach allows **tell** to reflect both changes in the shape of the load profile due to variations in weather and the long-term evolution of energy demand due to changes in population, technology, and economics.
-`tell` is unique from other probabilistic load forecasting models in that it features an explicit spatial component that allows us to relate projected loads to where they would occur spatially within a grid operations model.
-The output of **tell** is a series of hourly projections for future electricity demand at the county, state, and BA scale that are quantitatively and conceptually consistent with one another.
+**tell** is unique from other load forecasting models in that it features an explicit spatial component that allows us to relate projected loads to where they would occur spatially within a grid operations model.
+The output of **tell** is a series of hourly projections for future electricity demand at the county, state, and BA scale that are conceptually and quantitatively consistent with one another.

 How It Works
 ------------
-The basic logic for **tell** proceeds in six sequential steps.
-Note that you may not need to repeat each step (e.g., training the empirical models) each time you want to conduct a simulation using **tell**.
+The basic workflow for **tell** proceeds in six sequential steps:

 #.
 Formulate empirical models that relate the historical observed meteorology and population to the hourly time-series of total electricity demand for each of the BAs that report their hourly loads in the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset.